thangnx183/pruned-yolov5-tfjs/README.md

 This repo extend the work from paper 'Redundant Feature Pruning for Accelerated Inference in Deep Neural Networks' Babajide O. Ayindea, Tamer Inanca, Jacek M. Zuradaa.
 Contribution of this work:
 - apply proposed pruning method from paper for all yolov5 layer
-- fine-tuned pruned model to regain accuracy
+- fine-tuned pruned model to regain accuracy (in my case, pruned half parameters of yolov5n without losing in accuracy)
-- custom Tensorflowjs class to deploy on web
+- custom Tensorflowjs class to deploy on web: seprate nms module from model graph and execute in cpu for faster inference
+- end2end pipeline from train - prune - finetune - convert and post training quantization tfjs - deploy tfjs

 ## Pruning
 ```